-- If you are dismissed you have the right to receive a written notice outlining the reason for dismissal once you have completed a continuous year's service.
+• If you are dismissed, you have the right to receive a written notice outlining the reason for dismissal once you have completed a continuous year's service.
 If you feel you have been unfairly dismissed, you can take a case to the Workplace Relations Commission and make a complaint under the Unfair Dismissal Act.
 An employee generally requires one year's continuous service to claim under the Act.
 In the event of funding for a Project ceasing, it alone shall be grounds for terminating a contract of employment.

-Sponsors are liable under the Common Law to pay damages to any employee who is wrongfully dismissed, and such rights exist independently of rights under the Unfair Dismissals Act. - You are not required to work weekends or irregular hours unless this is a requirement of the job and was explained to you at your interview, and/or is specified in your job description. - While the project sponsor decides sick leave policy, DSP reimburses the sponsor for a total of 56 hours (equivalent to 14 half days) sick leave if you supply a doctor's certificate.
-If an instance of sick leave extends beyond 6 consecutive days an application can be made for Illness Benefit using the application form (MC1) which is supplied by the GP who furnishes the medical certificate.
+Sponsors are liable under the Common Law to pay damages to any employee who is wrongfully dismissed, and such rights exist independently of rights under the Unfair Dismissals Act.

+- You are not required to work weekends or irregular hours unless this is a requirement of the job and was explained to you at your interview, and/or is specified in your job description. - While the project sponsor decides sick leave policy, DSP reimburses the sponsor for a total of 56 hours (equivalent to 14 half days) sick leave if you supply a doctor's certificate.
+If an instance of sick leave extends beyond 6 consecutive days, an application can be made for Illness Benefit using the application form (MC1), which is supplied by the GP who furnishes the medical certificate.
 When CE paid sick leave is exhausted, if you have the necessary PRSI contributions, you can claim Illness Benefit.
-Otherwise you will have to apply for a means tested Supplementary Welfare Allowance (SWA) payment from your local DSP Representative (formerly known as a Community Welfare Officer).
+Otherwise, you will have to apply for a means tested Supplementary Welfare Allowance (SWA) payment from your local DSP Representative (formerly known as a Community Welfare Officer).
 If you claim Illness Benefit you will not be eligible for fuel allowance. - The Maternity Protection Acts (1994 and 2004) apply to all CE participants and Supervisors.
-If you do not qualify for Maternity Benefit i.e. if you don't have enough PRSI contributions, you should go to your Intreo Centre/Branch Office and sign on.
+If you do not qualify for Maternity Benefit i.e., if you don't have enough PRSI contributions, you should go to your Intreo Centre/Branch Office and sign on.
 You can apply for One-Parent Family Payment if you are a lone parent when your child is born (but not while participating on CE).
-You may be entitled to claim a means tested Supplementary Welfare Allowance (SWA) payment if you are waiting for either of these payments. - A participant should be facilitated in completing the 52 weeks of paid CE work in addition to any maternity leave taken (i.e. CE time suspended for the duration of maternity-related leave). - The Paternity Leave and Benefit Act 2016 applies to all CE participants and Supervisors.
+You may be entitled to claim a means tested Supplementary Welfare Allowance (SWA) payment if you are waiting for either of these payments. - A participant should be facilitated in completing the 52 weeks of paid CE work in addition to any maternity leave taken (i.e., CE time suspended for the duration of maternity-related leave). - The Paternity Leave and Benefit Act 2016 applies to all CE participants and Supervisors.
+A participant should be facilitated in completing the 52 weeks of paid CE work in addition to any paternity leave taken (i.e., CE time suspended for the duration of paternity-related leave). - The Paternity Leave and Benefit Act 2016 applies to all CE participants and Supervisors.
 A participant should be facilitated in completing the 52 weeks of paid CE work in addition to any paternity leave taken (i.e. CE time suspended for the duration of paternity-related leave).